-Issue: Parking

-Comment: Submissions raised concerns regarding parking in streets surrounding the venue.
+- Issue: Parking - Comment: Concern was raised regarding parking in the streets surrounding the venue.
 The traffic and parking impacts of the proposal were considered as part of the assessment of the original application and were considered acceptable.
-This application relates only to the provision of a continuation of extended trading and this will not further impact the existing car parking in the area.
+This application relates only to the provision of a continuation of extended trading, and this will not further impact the existing car parking in the area.